feijoes/feijoes/README.md

 Portuguese/Spanish/English

 Hi, I'm Pedro!
 I've been coding since I was 14 and began working as a software engineer at 17.
-Currently, I'm a first-year student at FING Udelar and also working at [code4business](https://www.linkedin.com/company/code4b/posts/?feedView=all).
+Currently, I'm a second-year student at FING Udelar and also working at [code4business](https://www.linkedin.com/company/code4b/posts/?feedView=all).
 ```rust
 fn main() {
     println!("{}", char::from_u32((0..('T' as u32)).sum()).unwrap());